 Mike Coffman began his distinguished career of serving our nation at the age seventeen when he enlisted in the U.S. Army after finishing his junior year at Aurora Central High School, in 1972.
 In 1973, Coffman was able to earn a high school diploma through an Army program and in 1974 he left active duty to attend the University of Colorado under the G.I.
 Bill.
 While attending the University of Colorado, Coffman continued his military career by serving in the U.S. Army Reserve.

 Coffman took a leave of absence from the U.S. Army Reserve and the University of Colorado to attend D.G.
 Vaishnav College in Chennai, India in 1976 and the University of Veracruz in Xalapa, Mexico in 1977.
 Upon graduation from the University of Colorado in 1979, Coffman transferred from the U.S. Army Reserve to the U.S. Marine Corps where he served as an infantry officer.

 In 1983, Coffman came back home to Colorado and started a small business, an Aurora-based property management company, that would grow to over 20 employees.
-He remained the senior share holder of the firm for the next seventeen years until selling his interest in 2000.
+He remained the senior share holder of the firm for the next seventeen years.
 While in business, he continued serving in the military by joining the U.S. Marine Corps Reserve.